 My experience is that medicine looks at disease this same way, as a fight against evil, a defeat of death.
-I heard a doctor once say that disease was evil.
+I heard a doctor once say that cancer was evil.
 Well, to me evil is intentional – that is there must be an intent to do harm to another being.
 I put out ant poison when we get invaded.
-I’m sure if the ants had a point of view, they’d think I was evil and that’s always on my mind, the mass ant murder I am committing.
+I’m sure if the ants had a point of view, they’d think I was evil and wouldn’t I be in their eyes?
 But cancer?
 I don’t think cancer has an intent except to live and grow and I really doubt it’s even that.
 It’s just doing what cancer does, like wolves hunting fawns, squirrels stealing the bird feeder, pigeons covering your car with bird poop, tornadoes blowing down the school – random, elemental and beyond our control.

 So here I was in 2008, trying to decide what I should do about my cancer.
-I was trying to learn how to visualize destroying the cancer cells (see Visualization in Techniques).
+I was reading about visualizing their destruction (see Visualization in Techniques).
 But it ran headlong into the core of my being, my belief that all life is sacred, that all life deserves to live, to be honored, it’s God-given and not to be heedlessly taken away, that war isn’t the answer.
 I SO didn’t want to use the war metaphor, my T cells raining destruction, my NK cells bombing the cancer.